Silenttttttt/ChatGPT-Cleaner-Extension/README.md

 1. **Extension Toggle**: Allows you to activate or deactivate the extension's functionalities directly from the browser toolbar.
 ## File Breakdown:

-* **background.js**: Contains the main background service worker that listens for extension state toggles and executes the content script on the chat page accordingly.
+* **background.js**: Contains the main background service worker that listens for extension state toggles and executes the extension script on the chat page accordingly.
-* **content.js**: Automatically and periodically cleans up chat messages that exceed a set limit to maintain a clutter-free environment.
 * **injectButton.js**: Injects custom buttons (`Provide full code` and `Cleanup Chat`) into the chat UI for enhanced user control.
 * **manifest.json**: The configuration file that dictates how the extension operates and interacts with the browser.
 * **messageCounter.js**: Implements a counter to track message exchanges with GPT-4, resetting every three hours.
 It also provides visual feedback on the number of messages and the next reset time.